 As shown in Raising Hell, the previous Overlord's mistress, Rose, gives birth to his child.
 This child is both the new Overlord and the player character.
 He is taken to the mountain village of Nordberg and left there.
 In the village, he is treated as an outcast and all of the villagers refer to him as Witch-Boy.

-Upon coming-of-age and passing Gnarl's tests, the player scouts the Nordberg countryside, encountering a band of fanatical environmentalist elves lead by Florian Greenheart.
-The elves try and prevent him from slaying baby seals, and take in the yeti.
-The Overlord then heads to one of the elves' nearby sanctuaries and proceeds to destroy it, an act that earns him the hatred of the elf leader Queen Fay.
+Upon coming-of-age and passing Gnarl's tests, the player scouts the Nordberg countryside, encountering a band of fanatical environmentalist Elves lead by Florian Greenheart.
+The Elves try and prevent him from slaying baby seals, and take in the yeti.
+The Overlord then heads to one of the Elves' nearby sanctuaries and proceeds to destroy it, an act that earns him the hatred of the Elf Queen Fay.
 During this time the observed actions of the Glorious Empire leads Gnarl to classify it as a threat, and the Overlord heads out to conquer the world and destroy the Empire.

 Depending on the player’s actions during the game, one of three ending cutscenes plays: one for pure Domination, one for pure Destruction, and one for all other points on the scale.
 The Overlord either destroys the land or enslaves the populace, with the minions throwing huge parties.
 Either way, Gnarl reveals that even the Overlord’s power might wane (with the implication that he is biding his time), finishing once again with "Evil always finds a way".

 The minions act as the main battle force for the Overlord.
 They soldier on at the command of the Overlord, leading the charge and taking the brunt of most of the enemy attacks.
 The game offers four different types of minions for the Overlord to control.